 Travel / Packing Tips

-During your surgery a secure place can be provided for you to keep your money, purses, other valuables that are a necessity to bring - just ask Dr. Levi or Dr. Diaz when you arrive.
-BUT!
-As with any hospital in any country, we cannot be responsible for items lost, damaged, or stolen if left in your room or unattended.
-All unnecessary valuables (jewelry, electronics, etc) should be left at home.
-Never leave cash or valuables in your room, your hotel rooms, or your vehicle at anytime during your travel; and please be especially careful with your valuables at airports.
+During your surgery a secure place can be provided for you to keep your money, purses, other valuables that are necessary to bring - just ask Dr. Levi when you arrive.
+However!
+As with any hospital (in any country), we cannot be responsible for items lost, damaged, or stolen if left unattended.
+All unnecessary valuables should be left at home.
+Never leave cash or valuables in your room, your hotel rooms, or your vehicle at anytime during your travel; and be especially careful with valuables at airports.

 If you have any questions, please email!!
 Thank you!